PureGymGroup/Puregym.Recruitment/BasketTest.md

 - Can be redeemed against the value of a basket.
 - Multiple gift vouchers can be applied to a basket.
 - Gift vouchers can only be redeemed against non gift voucher products.
-- The purchase of gift voucher does not contribute to the discountable basket total.
+- The purchase of a gift voucher does not contribute to the discountable basket total.

 Offer vouchers:
 - Requires a threshold that needs to be exceeded before a discount can be applied e.g. £5.00 off of baskets over £50.